Skip to main content

 A. In-store purchases: If your purchase is larger than your balance, ask the cashier to swipe the card for the exact amount available on the card.
 Then pay the remaining balance with another form of payment.
 These are called “split transactions.”
 Some merchants do not allow cardholders to carry out split transactions.
 Some merchants will only allow you to do a split transaction if you pay the remaining amount in cash.

-Online purchases: Online merchants don’t have the capabilities to perform split credit transactions
+Online purchases: Online merchants don’t have the capabilities to perform split credit transactions.

 A. We encourage card holders to have a record of their card so if your card is lost, stolen or damaged, our team can see what options are available for you.